A wooden judge's gavel rests on a wooden surface next to two stacked legal books titled

 • The parties’ debts and liabilities

-• The need for a trust fund to pay for medical or educational costs of a spouse or child
+• The need for a trust fund to pay for the medical or educational costs of a spouse or child

 • Any delay incurred by one party in achieving his or her career goals